earthsteading/Performance-Solutions/PBDR-HempCrete.md

   </tr>
 </table>

-4. Performance Design Solution 1
+## Performance Design Solution 1
+To permit the proposed structure (footings and slabs, masonry, framing, roof and wall cladding) to be analysed for compliance with structural performance provisions.

-    5. Design Solution Analysis and Adoption
+### Design Solution Analysis and Adoption

 The following outlines the analysis of the proposed performance-based design solution and / or design item that do not meet the Deemed-to-Satisfy provisions of the BCA.

 <table>
   <tr>